mjoppich/bioGUI/doc/biogui_idea.rst

     fi

-Make sure to use ``nc`` to send the content, as this will not work on Mac OS otherwise.
+Make sure to use ``nc`` to send the content back to *bioGUI*.
+Unfortunately the nc-programs differ on Mac OS and Ubuntu, hence the command must be altered according to the underlying OS.

 In order to customize the template inbetween the ``EOF``, bash variables to be replaced must be written as ``${var-name}``.
 This conflicts with how *bioGUI* expects variables.
 Therefore, make sure to escape the backslaash where you want to access variables in the *bioGUI* template!